 Magnifi uses variable bit rate codecs for Magnifi calls.
 This means that the quality of a call will be dynamically adjusted to adapt to changing network conditions (i.e. HD video will automatically downscale to a lower resolution when connection speed drops).
 Therefore, the bandwidth usage will vary throughout the duration of the call.

 The Magnifi app tests your connection speed at the onset of a call, as well as periodically during a call.
 If your connection speed slows below 100 kbps, you will see a "Poor Connection" error message onscreen, warning you to turn off video.
-If both call audio is unclear, we recommend you hang up and call the Expert back when your connection improves.
+If both call audio is unclear, we recommend you hang up and call the Provider back when your connection improves.

 Recommendations for Optimizing Call Quality